lalithnag/mr-us-fusion-biopsy/README.md

 ## Authors

-* **Lalith nag** - [Github profile](https://github.com/lalithnag).
+* [Lalith Nag](https://github.com/lalithnag).
 Drop me a line if you want to know more or you're stuck at some place! :smiley: I will put up more elaborate blog posts soon.
 Until then, you can email me at lalith.sharan@ovgu.de

 ## License